hsuanhauliu/girvan-newman-community-detection/README.md

 # Girvan-Newman Algorithm - Community Detection
 This is an implementation exercise of the [Girvan-Newman algorithm](https://en.wikipedia.org/wiki/Girvan%E2%80%93Newman_algorithm).
 The goal is to find the optimal community clustering of a Yelp user network using the [Yelp dataset](https://www.yelp.com/dataset/challenge).

-The general pipeline is as followed.
+The general pipeline is as followed:
 1. First, we have an input file (inputs/sample_data.csv) which contains a list of Yelp user and business pairs.
 The pairs represent each business review given by their customers.
 2. We construct a graph of user network.
 Each pair of user is connected if and only if the number of times both users rated the same businesses exceeds the threshold value from the input.
 3. We use this graph as the initial graph of the network and calculate betweenness value of the graph and save the output in a file.